-We work closely with your chosen subject-matter experts to define the learning objectives, blueprint the curricula, and write each lesson word-for-word.
+We work closely with your chosen subject-matter experts to define the learning objectives, outline the curricula and determine the appropriate delivery methods, and write the program word-for-word.

 We first work with your organization to understand the learning needs and articulate these as crisp course learning objectives, e.g.,

 From there, we break these down into a more detailed course flow with granular learning objectives and the high-level key points that must be made, e.g.,